LaurentRDC/iris-ued/docs/source/dataset.rst

 Important Methods for the :class:`DiffractionDataset`
 -----------------------------------------------------

-The following three methods are the bread-and-butter of interacting with data:
+The following three methods are the bread-and-butter of interacting with data.
+See the API section for a complete description.

 .. automethod:: DiffractionDataset.diff_data
     :noindex: